top of page

 How can K Altman Law help?

-K Altman Law is a specialised law firm that can provide legal support and guidance to students navigating the Title IX process.
+K Altman Law is a specialized law firm that can provide legal support and guidance to students navigating the Title IX process.
 Our attorneys have diverse experience working on Title IX cases and understand the unique challenges that students face.
 Here is how K Altman Law can help students in Title IX cases:

 Providing Legal Advice and Counseling